OlivierBondu/HIPAnalysis/README.md

 #### CRAB, really? but `calibTree` are not EDM files?

-Yes, the trick here is to have CRAB believes it is doing MC production, which gives some more freedom about this .
+Yes, the trick here is to have CRAB believes it is doing MC production, which gives some more freedom about this.
 The analyzer will read one `calibTree` file per produced 'MC event'.
 This system do have some overhead, but I believe it's scaling much better.

 #### Ok, let's go!